cdapio/cdap/cdap-docs/developer-guide/source/getting-started/examples/purchase.rst

 Setting up
 ++++++++++

 #.
-Deploy and start the application as described in  :ref:`Building and Running Applications <convention>`
+Deploy and start the application as described in :ref:`Building and Running Applications <cdap-building-running>`
 #.
 Note: the CatalogLookupService will not be displayed in the Console

 Running the Example